 Concerts at St. Stephen's

-St. Stephen’s Lutheran Church in Wilmington, Delaware launched its new music series, Concerts at St. Stephen’s in 2018.
-In the congregation’s recent history, St. Stephen’s has been recognized for raising awareness of hunger and food insecurity through hosting one of the largest food pantries in the state of Delaware.
+St. Stephen’s Lutheran Church welcomes you to the third season of its music series, Concerts at St. Stephen’s.
+We launched the concert series in 2018 and celebrated two seasons before taking a break in 2020 and 2021 due to the pandemic.
+In the congregation’s recent history, St. Stephen’s has been recognized for raising awareness of hunger and food insecurity by hosting one of the largest food pantries in the state of Delaware.
 Planned with the same love that distinguishes this community of service, Concerts at St. Stephen’s presented exceptional music for the enjoyment and edification of the Wilmington community.
 In its belief that beautiful music is an inherent part of community worship, inspiring and enhancing our appreciation of the glory of God, St. Stephen’s offers all events free of charge and open to the general public.
-To become a sponsor, please click here.

 We look forward to welcoming you to Concerts at St. Stephen’s!